 The next three of these goals are best understood as how you can turn the small business sales funnel into a cycle of repeat business and ongoing growth.
 They are also addressed in more detail in the 7 Steps to Sales Success below.

 7 Steps to Sales Success

 1. Make People Happy

 Your customers should love coming into your business.
 A potential customer should feel happy the moment they walk in.
 There should be a welcoming atmosphere that invites people in and encourages your staff to interact with potential customers.
-It’s important to note that your employees are your most important asset as they create the experience that your customers remember.
+It’s important to note that your employees are your most valuable asset as they create the experience that your customers remember.
 Going forward, remember this: Happy employees equal happy customers equals an increase in retail sales.

 So how do you produce happy employees?
 The best way to ensure that your employees love coming to work is to understand their personal goals.
 The primary responsibility of a successful manager is to help their employees achieve their professional objectives.
-To unlock the highest potential of your employees, show that you care about them and that you genuinely want to help them achieve their goals.
-Once you understand your employees’ personal goals you can align your company objectives properly.
-By creating the proper alignment you will have happy, motivated employees who will reward you with hard work and who will be excited to take care of your customers.
+To unlock the highest potential of your employees, show that you care about them and that you genuinely want to help them realize their goals.
+Once you understand your employees’ personal goals, you can align your company objectives properly.
+By creating the proper alignment, you will have happy, motivated employees who will reward you with hard work and who will be excited to take care of your customers.

 Why is this so important?
 Well, who would you rather buy something from?
 Someone that hates their job and is miserable or someone that loves their job and has a smile on their face?
 Ultimately, your employees are responsible for creating the in-store experience for your customers.
 If they love what they do, it will reflect in their demeanor and the level of customer service they provide, ensuring the highest possible lifetime revenue per customer.